Voice of Men

-Voice of Men was formed in 2009 by a group of students in UTM Skudai to participate in Malaysia TV9's reality program called Akademi Nasyid.
+Voice of Men is a vocal group from Malaysia.
+The band was formed in 2009 by a group of students in UTM Skudai to participate in Malaysia TV9's reality program called Akademi Nasyid.
 They came from Engineering background (mostly) with determination in singing in a vocal group.
 Voice of Men has released their debut album online Laungan Cinta, an internationally successful album produced by Damian Mikhail, in 2013.
-Recently in 2015, they have released a few singles as their follow-up album Women We Love, Pesan Abah Buat Amina, This Is My War under the same production company.
+Recently in 2015, they have released a few singles, as their follow-up album Women We Love, Pesan Abah Buat Amina, This Is My War under the same production company.

 Voice of Men, once famous with their parody video of Hijab Makes You Beautiful was one of the top 16 contestants in the Awakening Talent Contest.